oblinger/HookAnchorApp/MY/Plan/fried.md

 -
 - git website public
-- git website public
--
 - - org self; org mysys
 - get replacement for mint working!
 - the problem of delegated control will be ubiquitous

+Git Website
+ - root project page (in obsidian)
+ - copy text over for push to

 - [[MED Log#EMDR|EMDR]]: try it